checkly/docs.checklyhq.com/site/content/docs/browser-checks/visual-regression-snapshot-testing.md

 {{< /tab >}}
 {{< /tabs >}}

-Creating or updating the golden image / reference snapshot works the same as with visual comparison testing.
+Creating or updating the golden image / reference snapshot works the same as with visual regression testing.

 Check [the official reference docs](https://playwright.dev/docs/api/class-snapshotassertions#snapshot-assertions-to-match-snapshot-1) for all options.

 ## Embedding in your CI/CD workflow

-Using the [Checkly CLI](/docs/cli/) you can code and configure visual comparison and snapshot testing on your local machine and deploy any changes either directly from your local machine or from your CI/CD pipeline of choice.
+Using the [Checkly CLI](/docs/cli/) you can code and configure visual regression and snapshot testing on your local machine and deploy any changes either directly from your local machine or from your CI/CD pipeline of choice.

 In a typical scenario, you would follow the steps below:

-1. Create or update a browser check with visual comparison or snapshot testing on your local machine.
+1. Create or update a browser check with visual regression or snapshot testing on your local machine.
 2. Generate the golden image / reference snapshot(s).
    ```bash
    npx checkly test --update-snapshots